Six-Mile Richardson Highway Areawide Groundwater Investigation

 Vapor Intrusion

 Certain chemicals, including TCE, give off vapors that can travel through air spaces within the soil.
-If the pressure inside a building is lower than in the soil, or if the amount of chemicals in the soil gas is high, the vapors can enter into buildings through cracks in foundation, crawl spaces and basements.
+If the pressure inside a building is lower than in the soil, or if the amount of chemicals in the soil gas is high, the vapors can enter buildings through cracks in foundation, crawl spaces and basements.
 This is termed “vapor intrusion”.
 Sometimes people in the buildings can smell a chemical, however, often the chemicals are odorless or too faint to smell.
-The best ways to assess the potential for vapor intrusion is to evaluate indoor air quality and evaluate soil gas beneath or near buildings.
+The best way to assess the potential for vapor intrusion is to evaluate indoor air quality and soil gas beneath or near buildings.
 In order to evaluate soil gas beneath a building, sampling is conducted through the foundation by drilling a small hole to sample the interface between the foundation and soil.

 In 2009, the DEC began monitoring TCE vapor concentrations in and around occupied homes to investigate the potential for TCE vapor intrusion.
 The vapor intrusion investigation has focused on permanent buildings within 100 feet of the TCE contaminant plume.
-Vapor intrusion sampling was conducted between 2009 and 2015 and included evaluation of indoor air quality, sub-slab soil gas, and soil gas near buildings above the TCE contamination plume.
-The findings from the investigation do not indicate a high potential for vapor intrusion in the Six Mile area.
+Vapor intrusion sampling was conducted between 2009 and 2023 and included evaluation of indoor air quality, sub-slab soil gas, and soil gas near buildings above the TCE contamination plume.
+The findings from the investigation do not indicate a high potential that vapor intrusion remains in the Six Mile area.

 Recent Updates

-For More Information
+More Information